 - Lemon juice

-Making these refreshing wine slushies is just too easy!
-Here’s what to do:
+Making these frozen wine drinks is just too easy!
+Here's what to do:

 Any wine will work, I like to use sauvignon blanc.
 White wines will go well with any fruit.
 Whereas red wines pair better with berries.
 No matter the varietal, I like to look for healthier wines when I can!

 Here are some ideas for what frozen fruit you can use:

 Serve with a few whole pieces of fruit on top as a pretty garnish!

 For the best wine slushies ever, follow these suggestions:

 - Make your slushie more tart by adding lemon juice.

 - For a sweeter slushie, add sugar.